©2001-2023 Tuner Information Center. Permission is hereby

 Tuning Knob 'feel': Little backlash, just a hint of wobble.
 The 10B is superb -- no backlash, play, or wobble."

 Our contributor Brian M. adds, "The T-2 has many useful features that the Fanfare FT-1A lacks.
 I think reception is pretty close, the T-2 being a little better, but the T-2 allows me to do some fine tuning to receive things the Fanfare can't.
 And the Fanfare doesn't have the life and definitely not the highs of the T-2."
 Our contributor JR tells us that the T-2 has a "blend" toggle switch "which includes AUTO, which dynamically changes the blend according to the quality of the signal (internal processing), and OFF, which allows full stereo when available (and when Mode isn't set to Mono)."
 See our contributor PZ's introductory paragraphs at the top of this page for more info on the T-2.
-See how one T-2 sounded compared to other top tuners on our Shootouts page, and read David "A"'s Ricochet for another perspective.
-An owner's manual for the T-2 may be downloaded free from the Yamaha website.
+See how one T-2 sounded compared to other top tuners on our Shootouts page, and read our panelist David "A"'s Ricochet for another perspective.
+See detailed specs and measurements for the T-2 compared to those of 17 other top tuners in David "A"'s tuner comparison spreadsheet.
 On eBay, the T-2 can sell for anywhere from $160-200 (with a low of $122 in 10/08) to $425 or more for mint ones, with an all-time high of $500 in 8/06.

 Yamaha T-7 (1980, $410, photo, closeup, schematic, IC data, owner's manual) search eBay